byu/serf/README.md

 The Parcel in Ruby (Datastructure) is represented in three forms:

-1. Serf::Parcel object, subclass of Hashie::Dash.
-  a.
-An object that has hash-like access to headers and message,
-    accessible both as 'headers' or :headers.
-  b.
-An object w/ property accessors. `parcel.headers = {}`
-  c.
-A splat-able object.
-    Serf::Parcel.new {}, {}
-    headers, message = parcel_object
+1. Parcel Hash - { headers: headers, message: message}, a 2 element Hash.
 2. Parcel Pair - [headers, message], a 2 element tuple (Array).
-3. Parcel Hash - { headers: headers, message: message}, a 2 element Hash.

 NOTE: Hashie::Mash is *Awesome*. (https://github.com/intridea/hashie)
 NOTE: Serf passes headers and message as frozen Hashie::Mash instances to Commands' call method.
-NOTE: Serf mainly deals with Serf::Parcels, returning instances as responses.

 *Messages* are the representation of a Business Request or Business Event.

 In the parcel, the message is the business data.
 It specifies what business work needs to be done, or what business was done.
+Everything that an Interactor needs to execute its Use Case SHOULD be in the message.

   RECOMMENDED: Use JSON Schema to validate the structure of a message.
     https://github.com/hoxworth/json-schema